 As of Aug 2025, the average residential electricity rate in Texas is about 14¢ per kWh (up from ~11¢ a few years ago).

-A “good” price depends on:
+A “good” electricity rate depends on:

 If you’re paying less than your area’s average rate, you’re doing well — but with new offers popping up daily, you might still save more by switching.